noguchisatoshi/MeshFT-Net/README.md

 ## Introduction

-Learning physical dynamics on meshes is difficult because mesh topology, geometry, material response, and dissipation are often mixed together inside a generic neural network.
+Mesh-based physics contains two fundamentally different kinds of structure: **topology** and **metric information**.
+Topology determines which mesh cells are connected and fixes the signed incidence relationships between nodes, edges, faces, and higher-dimensional cells.
+Metric information, material response, and dissipation determine how fields store, exchange, and lose energy on that topology.

+Generic neural simulators often mix these roles inside learned message passing or learned operators.
 This can lead to unstable long-horizon rollouts, energy drift, and non-physical modes.

-**Mesh Field Theory (MeshFT)** separates these roles:
+**Mesh Field Theory (MeshFT)** makes the topology--metric separation explicit.
+In the paper, we prove a local reduction theorem showing that, under locality, permutation equivariance, orientation covariance, and energy balance/passivity, admissible mesh dynamics admit a port--Hamiltonian factorization: the conservative interconnection is fixed by mesh topology, while metric-dependent and dissipative effects remain learnable.

+**MeshFT-Net** is the neural realization of this result:

-* the **topological conservative structure** is fixed by signed incidence operators from the mesh,
+* it fixes the **topological conservative structure** using signed incidence operators from the mesh,
-* the **metric, material, and dissipative effects** are learned from data,
+* it learns the **metric, material, and dissipative effects** from data,
-* the resulting model, **MeshFT-Net**, is designed to preserve physical structure while remaining trainable as a neural simulator.
+* it is designed for stable and physically faithful rollout as a neural simulator.

-In short: **fix topology, learn metric and dissipation**.
+In short: **fix topology; learn metric and dissipation**.

 <p align="center">
   <img src="figures/framework.png" width="650" alt="MeshFT-Net overview">